 Reference navigation and code completion

-The reference navigation and completion remain to be very important features.
+Reference navigation and code completion continue to be very important features.
 The first helps the programmer to quickly locate the desired position or a file.
 The second helps with avoiding mistakes and speeding up the coding process.
-We extended the existing functionality with the following features:
+We expanded the existing functionality with features including:

 - MFTF tests XML tags and attributes